tyizo/github-scapper/readme.md

   Take one args and it's username, must be a string.

 - `getRepo()`:
-  For getting user's repo info any repo you want.
+  For getting user's repository info any repo you want.
-  Take two args and it's username and repoName, must be a string too.
+  Take two args and it's username and repository name, must be a string too.

 ## Responses: